sznyk5252/NOPE/README.md

 A major advantage of NOPE is that a single test file can seamlessly combine classic, static text (evaluated via exact match) with dynamic scripting elements.

 # Implementation
 Compiler was build using ANTLR4 and python.
-Compiler evaluates NOPE to C++ code, that can be compiled once again using standard C++ compiler.
+Compiler evaluates NOPE to C code, that can be compiled once again using standard C compiler.

 ## Tokens